farandal/excercise/README.md

 1. Accepts parameters for User ID, Product ID, Rating, Comment
 2. User ID must exist, and must be for a user with type "Customer"
-3. Should perform basic validation and return a descriptive error message if validation fails\n
+3. Should perform basic validation and return a descriptive error message if validation fails

 * Technical acceptance criteria: